Beta Centauri: Stellar system

 The Beta Centauri system is made up of three stars: Beta Centauri Aa, Beta Centauri Ab, and Beta Centauri B. All the spectral lines detected are consistent with a B1-type star, with only the line profiles varying, so it is thought that all three stars have the same spectral type.

 In 1935, Joan Voûte identified Beta Centauri B, giving it the identifier VOU 31.
-The companion is separated from the primary by 1.3 seconds of arc, and has remained so since the discovery, although the position angle has changed six degrees since.
+The companion is separated from the primary by 1.3 arcseconds, and has remained so since the discovery, although the position angle has changed six degrees since.
 Beta Centauri B is a B1 dwarf with an apparent magnitude of 4.

 In 1967, Beta Centauri's observed variation in radial velocity suggested that Beta Centauri A is a binary star.
 This was confirmed in 1999.
 It consists of a pair of stars, β Centauri Aa and β Centauri Ab, of similar mass that orbit each other over a period of 357 days with a large eccentricity of about 0.8245.

 The pair were calculated to be separated by a mean distance of roughly 4 astronomical units (based on a distance to the system of 161 parsecs) in 2005.

 A light curve for Beta Centauri, plotted from TESS data.

 Both Aa and Ab apparently have a stellar classification of B1 III, with the luminosity class of III indicating giant stars that are evolving away from the main sequence.
 Component Aa rotates much more rapidly than Ab, causing its spectral lines to be broader, and so the two components can be distinguished in the spectrum.
 Component Ab, the slow-rotating star, has a strong magnetic field although no detected abundance peculiarities in its spectrum.
 Multiple pulsations modes have been detected in component Aa, some of which correspond to brightness variations, so this star is considered to be variable.
 The detected pulsation modes correspond to those for both β Cephei variables and slowly pulsating B stars.
 Similar pulsations have not been detected in component Ab, but it is possible that it is also a variable star.